kubernetes-sigs/external-dns/README.md

 * Add another Service to create more DNS records.
 * Remove Services to clean up your managed zone.

-The [tutorials](docs/tutorials) section contains examples including Ingress resources and show how to setup ExternalDNS in different environments, such as other cloud providers and alternative ingress controllers.
+The [tutorials](docs/tutorials) section contains examples, including Ingress resources, and shows you how to set up ExternalDNS in different environments such as other cloud providers and alternative ingress controllers.

 # Roadmap

 ExternalDNS was built with extensibility in mind.
 Adding and experimenting with new DNS providers and sources of desired DNS records should be as easy as possible.
-In addition, it should also be possible to modify how ExternalDNS behaves, e.g. whether it should add but must never delete records.
+It should also be possible to modify how ExternalDNS behaves—e.g. whether it should add records but never delete them.

-Furthermore, we're working on an ownership system that allows ExternalDNS to keep track of the records it created and will allow it to never modify records it doesn't have control over.
+We're working on an ownership system that allows ExternalDNS to keep track of records it creates and/or never modify records over which it lacks control.

 Here's a rough outline on what is to come: